Civil engineer: Specialization

 Civil engineers usually practice in a particular specialty, such as construction engineering, geotechnical engineering, structural engineering, land development, transportation engineering, hydraulic engineering, sanitary engineering, and environmental engineering.
 A civil engineer is concerned with determining the right design for these structures and looking after the construction process so that the longevity of these structures is guaranteed after completion.
 These structures should also be satisfactory for the public in terms of comfort.
 Some civil engineers, particularly those working for government agencies, may practice across multiple specializations, particularly when involved in critical infrastructure development or maintenance.

 Work environment

 While all civil engineers tend to spend at least some time working "on site", much of the modern civil engineering work is done in offices, working with plans or computers.

 Civil engineers generally work in a variety of locations and conditions.
 Much of a civil engineer's work is dealing with non-engineers or others from different technical disciplines, so training should give skills preparing future civil engineers in organizational relationships between parties to projects, cost and time.
 Many spend time outdoors at construction sites so that they can monitor operations or solve problems onsite.
 The job is typically a blend of in-office and on-location work depending on the focus of each engineer.
 Most engineers work full-time.
+Work environment can vary significantly depending on specialization, such as structural, transportation, or geotechnical engineering.